Skip to main content

 Indoor Prep for Overflow

 Even outdoor parties drive people inside.
-In Humble, Cypress, and Tomball, where July heat indexes regularly exceed 105 degrees, expect at least half your guests to cycle through the AC at some point.
+In Tomball, where July heat indexes regularly exceed 105 degrees, expect at least half your guests to cycle through the AC at some point.

 1. Clean the bathrooms closest to the outdoor entrance